judy78799/study-swiper/README.md

 ﻿# study-swiper

-This is study assignment file. using slider function in variable libraries
+This is study assignment file. using slider function in library and framework

 - vanila javascript
 - react